Bills rally to beat Chiefs 24-20 in playoff rematch

 AP Sports Writer

+“I’ve come to this stadium a whole bunch of times.
+Been at this same podium.
+But I ain’t have many smiles,” Miller said.
+“It just feels so good to go out there with my teammates, to work toward something like this and come out on top.”

-Stefon Diggs had 10 catches for 148 yards and a touchdown, and Gabe Davis also had a TD catch after torching Kansas City for four of them in January, as the Bills (5-1) finally walked out of Arrowhead Stadium a winner.
+Stefon Diggs had 10 catches for 148 yards and a touchdown, and Gabe Davis also had a TD catch after torching Kansas City for four of them in January, as the Bills (5-1) won in the same place their season had ended the past two seasons.

-Along with last year’s divisional loss, the Bills had their season end against Kansas City in the previous AFC title game.

-Patrick Mahomes had one last chance to rally the Chiefs (4-2) in the final minute.
-But after an incomplete pass, Buffalo cornerback Taron Johnson jumped Mahomes’ pass to Skyy Moore, picking him off with 51 seconds left to effectively end the game.
+It was the divisional round in January.
+It was the AFC championship game the year before that.

+“Nothing we did last year translates to what we’re doing this year,” Allen said with a shrug.
+“What happened in the past, that’s where it is.
+All we can do is focus on the next one.
+Today was the next one.”

 Mahomes finished with 338 yards passing to go with two touchdowns and two interceptions, including one in the end zone early in the game.
 JuJu Smith-Schuster had five catches for 113 yards and a touchdown.

-The down-to-the-wire nail-biter was a fitting follow-up to their playoff game, when the teams combined to score 25 points in the final two minutes of regulation, and the Chiefs won the game on the first possession of overtime.
+The down-to-the-wire nail-biter was a fitting follow-up to their playoff game, when the teams combined to score 25 points in the final two minutes of regulation, and the Chiefs (4-2) won it on the first possession of overtime.

-The teams combined to score on their final six possessions that January night, and they picked up Sunday right where they left off — with a caveat.
+The teams scored on their final six possessions that night, and they picked up Sunday right where they left off — with a small caveat.
 The Bills and Chiefs both marched the length of the field in the first quarter, chewing up defenses that looked downright lost, only to turn the ball over when they reached the red zone.

 Then the similarities to their incredible divisional playoff game really began.

-Mahomes, improvising once again, stayed alive long enough in a collapsing pocket to find Smith-Schuster for a 42-yard TD reception.
-And after the Bills blew another red-zone opportunity, when Allen threw incomplete on fourth-and-goal at the Kansas City 3, Buffalo answered with a frantic touchdown drive in the final minute of the half.
+Mahomes, at his improvisational best, stayed alive long enough in a collapsing pocket to find Smith-Schuster for a 42-yard TD reception.
+And after the Bills blew another red-zone opportunity, when Allen threw incomplete on fourth-and-goal at Kansas City’s 3, Buffalo answered with a touchdown drive in the final minute of the half.

 The drive took 73 seconds, covered 96 yards and gave the Bills a 10-7 lead.